Factitious disorder: Factitious disorder imposed on self

 Factitious disorder imposed on self, previously called Munchausen syndrome, or factitious disorder with predominantly physical signs and symptoms, has specified symptoms.
 Factitious disorder symptoms may seem exaggerated; individuals undergo major surgery repeatedly, and they "hospital jump" or migrate to avoid detection.

 Factitious disorder imposed on another

 Factitious disorder imposed on another, previously Munchausen syndrome by proxy, is the involuntary use of another individual to play the patient role.
-For example, false symptoms are produced in children by the caregivers or parents, to produce the appearance of illness, or they may give misleading medical histories about their children.
-The parent may falsify the child's medical history or tamper with laboratory tests to make the child appear sick.
-Occasionally, in Munchausen by proxy, the caregiver actually injures the child or makes them sick to ensure that the child is treated.
-For instance, a father whose son has celiac disease might knowingly introduce gluten into the diet.
+This disorder is relatively rare.
+False symptoms have been produced in children by perpetrator caregivers or parents.
+Less frequently they are produced in one adult by another adult.
+The disorder produces the "appearance" of illness, which "appearance" may be augmented by the perpetrator by providing an intentionally misleading medical history, or even by tampering with laboratory tests to make the targeted individual appear sick.

+Occasionally in cases of this disorder, caregivers have been known to actually injure a child or to medically harm another adult in order to ensure that the targeted individual is medically treated.
+For instance, a mother whose son has celiac disease might knowingly introduce gluten into the son's diet.
 Such parents may be validated by the attention that they receive from having a sick child.
+When the disorder occurs between adults, a perpetrator may gain sympathy for their supposedly "heroic efforts" to care for the other targeted adult.
+For example a wife has been found to have induced a "manufactured" illness in her husband via the surreptitious injection of a harmful substance into her husband.